futuresurf/futuresurf/README.md

-- 👋 Hi, I’m @futuresurf
-- 👀 I’m interested in theories of consciousness, mathematics, choreography and surfing
+- Hi, I’m @futuresurf.
+I’m interested in theories of consciousness, mathematics, choreography and surfing
-- 🌱 I’m currently learning all sorts of things
+- I’m currently learning all sorts of things and looking to collaborate on multivarious projects
-- I’m looking to collaborate on multivarious projects, including creating a codified open source surf coaching methodology that everyone can contribute too through github.
+- Including creating a codified open source surf coaching methodology that everyone can contribute too through github.
 - How to reach me: future@iarom.org or through github.

 <!---